sourcegraph/about/content/blogposts/2024/top-5-tips-for-using-cody-with-react.md

 ## Conclusion

-That's it for this blog.
-In the blog, we saw different tips about using Cody in the best way as a programming AI assistant.
-The tips mentioned here can be used with any projects. frameworks, libraries etc. Cody can help you code faster, improve your productivity and unlock new knowledge.
-To sum this up for best using Cody: Use a proper context with clear prompts to get a better response, and use commands effectively to make the most out of Cody as an AI assistant.
+In the blog, we saw five different tips for using Cody as an code AI assistant for building React applications.
+The tips mentioned here can be used with any project, framework, or library.
+Cody can help you code faster, improve your productivity, and unlock new knowledge.
+Give [Cody](https://sourcegraph.com/cody) a try today!